SuperuserLabs/meta/README.md

 ### Income

-The company's income comes from a mix of consulting work, donations, and grants.
+The company's income comes from a mix of consulting work, donations, grants, and software services like [gptme.ai](https://gptme.ai).

 Below is a high-level overview of the company's income sources, serving to clarify the relationships between the company and related entities.